Ignalina Nuclear Power Plant: Decommissioning

-Ignalina NPP decommissioning project includes decommissioning of Unit 1 and unit 2 and auxiliary facilities.
+The Ignalina NPP decommissioning project includes decommissioning of Unit 1, Unit 2 and other auxiliary facilities.
 The process is divided into two phases.
 The first phase started in 2004 and continued until 2013.
 The second phase was scheduled for 2014–2029.
 By 2030, the site of two reactors should be ready for re-use ("brownfield").

-On 26 November 2002, Lithuanian government passed a resolution to the effect that the Ignalina NPP Unit 1 is to be decommissioned through immediate dismantling.
+On 26 November 2002, the Lithuanian government passed a resolution that the Ignalina NPP Unit 1 was to be decommissioned and immediately dismantled.
 The choice of method was influenced by economic and social factors, safety aspects, and decommissioning work experience at other nuclear power plants.
 Representatives of Ignalina NPP were also in favor of immediate dismantling because in this case prerequisites would be created for improving employment rate.
-One of the decommissioning priorities is in-house approach – to perform as many works as possible with own personnel.
+One of the decommissioning priorities is an in-house approach – to perform as much work as possible with own personnel.

 Unloading of used fuel from the unit 2 began on 1 February 2011.